PhilNel/docs-web-scraper/docs/architecture/overview.md

 # Architecture Overview

-This project implements a two-phase web scraping pipeline using AWS Lambda functions written in Node.js and Perl.
+This project implements a two-phase web scraping pipeline using AWS Lambda functions written in Node.js, Go and Perl.
 The system is designed to handle dynamic, JavaScript-rendered pages and convert them into structured data.

 ## High-Level Flow